 It is designed to be presented in more intimate studio spaces and toured to the main UK Higher Education institutions offering dance at postgraduate level as well to various dance agencies and festivals, including NottDance06, Winlab07, Siobhan Davies studios, and the opening season at Artsadmin 2007.

-In 2005 Rosemary Lee began to work with Baz Kershaw and Ludivine Allegue to make an interactive DVD The Suchness of Heni and Eddie as part of PARIP’s (Practice as Research in Performance) AHRC research project at the University of Bristol.
+In 2005 Rosemary Lee began to work with Baz Kershaw and Ludivine Allegue to make an interactive DVD the Suchness of Heni and Eddie as part of PARIP’s (Practice as Research in Performance) AHRC research project at the University of Bristol.
 The resulting DVD was a joint publication with ResCen Publications.
-Buy it online.